Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 [70, 100]
 ```

-Except now you want to look at just your scores for all games (that was your
+Except now if you want to look at just your scores for all games (that was
-original purpose after all, before Bob got involved).
-And it's the same
+your original purpose after all, before Bob got involved), it's the same
 problem again.
 To extract that you have to do

 ```py